BuildingXwithJS/building-products-with-js/server/README.md

 1. Clone this repository
 2. Enter `./server` folder
 3. Install dependencies with `npm install`
-4. Make sure you have local RethinkDB running (or start one using `npm run db:start`, requires docker)
+4. Make sure you have local RethinkDB running (or start one using `npm run db:create`, requires docker)
 5. Start the server using `npm start`
 6. Navigate to [http://localhost:8080](http://localhost:8080) in your browser